“Taste and see that the LORD is good; blessed is the one who takes refuge in him.”

 After stooping down and writing on the ground, He says “Let any one of you who is without sin be the first to throw a stone at her.”
 Upon hearing this they left one after another.
 Jesus then asked her, “Woman, where are they?
 Has no one condemned you?”
 “No one, sir,” she said.
 “Then neither do I condemn you,” Jesus then says.
 “Go now and leave your life of sin.” (see John 8:1-8)

-She, though guilty, encountered grace and not judgment.
+She, though guilty, encountered grace and not judgment (Jesus would take that for her).
 She received no condemnation from Jesus, even though the law required it.
-In her encounter with grace she received mercy, she was forgiven, she was warned about a life of sin, and she was released with her dignity restored.
+In her encounter with grace she received mercy, she received forgiveness, and was warned about a life of sin, she was released with her dignity restored.

 Taste and See that The Lord is Good

 Indescribable Joy follows all who encounter the God of all grace.
-Christ’s favor forgives all sin, past present and future.
+Christ’s finished work forgives all sin, past present and future.
 Our sins are washed away in the blood of the cross.
 Instead of guilt and shame, mercy and undeserved favor prevails.